carpentries-incubator/hpc-intro/_episodes/11-hpc-intro.md

 - "Be able to describe what an HPC system is"
 - "Identify how an HPC system could benefit you."
 keypoints:
-- "High Performance Computing (HPC) typically involves connecting to very large computing systems elsewhere in the world."
+- "High Performance Computing (HPC) typically involves connecting to large computing system in another place.
 - "These other systems can be used to do work that would either be impossible or much slower on smaller systems."
-- "The standard method of interacting with such systems is via a command line interface called Bash."
+- "The standard method of interacting with such systems is via a command line interface."
 ---

 Frequently, research problems that use computing can outgrow the capabilities